markitx/hubot-node-deployment/README.md

 - The first time deploying the apps on worker-node you'll need to use `deploy-multiple` to deploy both at once.
 After that you can deploy new versions of just one app and hubot will use the old version of the other app

+- The IP leasing functionality requires a DynamoDB table, development-ip-leases

 ## Author
 [dylanlingelbach](https://github.com/dylanlingelbach/)